Conscious Electronic’s Artists to Watch in 2022

 Sliding into our number one spot, Denver’s NotLö comes as an easy top breakout star for many.
-The sky is no limit for Alex Mantekas, who also landed as CE‘s Top Female Underground Producer during Women’s Pride Month.
+The sky is no limit for Alex Mantekas, who also landed as CE‘s Top Female Underground Producer during this past year’s Women’s Pride Month.

-Between her standout EP releases on Deep Dark & Dangerous, Wakaan, and another with VEIL, NotLö truly began shaping her style and influence within the underground bass music scene over 2021.
-Taken with her phenomenal “Desolation Peak” remix for Minnesota, a contribution on CloZee’s Gravitas compilation, Emergence, which earned our Top Compilation of 2021, and a slew of one-off singles, it’s no wonder this Colorado rising star tops our list.
-That’s just NotLö’s release front.
+Between her standout EP releases on Deep Dark & Dangerous, Wakaan, and another joint project with VEIL, NotLö truly began shaping her style and influence within the underground bass music scene over 2021.
+Taken with her phenomenal “Desolation Peak” remix for Minnesota, a contribution on CloZee’s Gravitas compilation Emergence, which earned our Top Compilation of 2021, and a slew of one-off hit singles, it’s no wonder this Colorado rising star tops our list.
+That’s just NotLö’s release front as well.